 - Tracking Baltimores Addicts - Walkley award wining feature story by Colin Cosier, Master of Arts in Journalism, and film maker for SMH & ABC News

 - Information days and events

 - Undergraduate discipline coordinator: Jenna Price

 - Postgraduate discipline coordinator: Tom Morton

-- Work experience coordinator: Sandy Symonds, with Helen Vatsikopoulos assisting coordinate placements at ABC TV or Radio.
+- Work experience coordinator: Sandy Symons, with Helen Vatsikopoulos assisting coordinate placements at ABC TV or Radio.

 - Australian Centre for Independant Journalism Director: Tom Morton